brumar/sentence_boundary_detection/README.md

 ## Train the Model

-It's required to train the model before leveraging it.
+It's required to train the model before using it.
 First download the resources (thanks to Read & Al. 2012 for exposing clean datasets in the open, ref at the end).
 Given your dependencies installed and your virtualenv activated,
 ```
-$ python cli.py download-corpus brown
+$ python cli.py download-corpus
 ```
-(or wsj instead brown)

-Train the logistic regression on brown or wsj corpus
+Train the logistic regression on [brown](https://en.wikipedia.org/wiki/Brown_Corpus) or [wsj](https://catalog.ldc.upenn.edu/LDC2000T43) corpus.
 ```
 $ python cli.py train brown --modelname myfirstmodel
 ```

 ## Use the Model

-Use your model to segment text file
+Use your model to segment a text file.
+Output of txt files will be represented as one sentence per line.
+Output for html files will contains amended html with `<span class="sentence">` markups

 ```
 $ python cli.py segment ./examples/boll.txt --modelname myfirstmodel > boll_output.txt
 $ python cli.py segment ./examples/boll.html --modelname myfirstmodel --ishtml > boll_output.html
 ```
-Or without stdout redirection (the "> file" part) if you prefer to see the result in your shell.
+(Or without stdout redirection (the "> file" part) if you prefer to see the result in your shell)

 # For developpers